JoshuaDNelson/ChummerGenSR4/README.md

 Chummer is continuously updated to address bugs and introduce new and interesting features suggested by the community.
 If you have a bug to report or idea to suggest, please report them on the issue section by using the link in the menu."

-This text is a copy (slightly modified) from http://chummergen.com/
+This text is a copy (slightly modified) from [Chummergen](https://web.archive.org/web/20191219091138/http://chummergen.com/) (original site directs to spam, this links to web archive).